terminal-overflow/launch-count/README.md

 * Any number of dates can be entered (distinguished by a new line).
   * These dates are ordered on input.
 * A line can be **commented out**, in either of the files, using a hashtag, `#`.

+> [!note]
-* If no date is entered, the program will just display the time zones.
+> If no date is entered, the program will just display the time zones.

 ### Time zone highlight
 * The file `locations.txt` controls which time zones are highlighted.